Physiotherapy for Plantar Fasciitis

 There are several different types of shockwave therapy machines.
 Typically, it is a small, hand-held machine that you can use anywhere you have a chair or a bed.

 You simply lie down on your treatment table and hold on to the arms while the technician positions the device over your heel.
 The device uses a continuous waveform, and it has a variable rate of energy delivery.
 This allows your heel to be treated at the lowest possible energy level needed to ensure complete healing.
-Many people experience immediate relief after just one treatment.
+Many people experience immediate relief from intense pain after just one treatment.

 Many people with plantar fasciitis have a hard time finding relief.
 This is because they are not using the right product or the right combination of products.
 There are many over-the-counter (OTC) and prescription products available that do not work.